simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ## Using Your Detection Device: Practical Scenarios

+{{< figure src="flockyou-detection-device-driving-scenario.webp" alt="Illustration of a driver glancing at a small FlockYou detector mounted in a cup holder with its LED alerting to a nearby Flock Safety camera" >}}

 ### Scenario 1: Daily Commute Mapping

 **Objective**: Document Flock camera locations along your regular routes.